Cardano-NFTs/policyIDs/README.md

 # policyIDs
 CNFTs Verified Policy Database

+__**From 20/04/2022 this will become a legacy system, please do not submit anymore PRs!
+A new easy to use system will take it's place.**__

 __**To add your project to the list of verified policies for the marketplace:**__

 **__Important:__ You must show proof of your project by tweeting your pull request to your projects twitter and linking in your pull request